azsk/AzTS-docs/01-Setup and Getting started/README.md

   # Step 3: Save internal user-assigned managed identity name generated using below command.
 This will be used to grant Graph permission to internal MI.
   # -----------------------------------------------------------------#

+# Name of the user-assigned managed identity created for internal operations
   $InternalIdentityName = $DeploymentResult.Outputs.internalMIName.Value

   ```